puppetlabs/iac/_posts/2020-07-03-apache-mod-test-improvements.md

 - Fedora 31
 - Fedora 32

-This search was not exhaustive, and to make it so would require a lot more effort on my part, which is part of the issue we find ourselves up against.
+This search was not exhaustive, and to make it so would require a lot more effort, which is part of the issue we find ourselves up against.
 Still, we now have a list of platforms that we want to include/exclude from being tested - depending on how we look at it.
 I'm sure you can envisage that the filtering rule for this test is going to become pretty gnarly?
 What if I were to also throw in some of the challenges the IAC team face, on top: